TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-05-09-new-in-ecs-simpler-config.md

 ## How to upgrade to `ECSConfig`?

 First, upgrade your ECS to 10.2 to enjoy this feature.
 Then, replace `ContainerConfigurator` in your `ecs.php` with `ECSConfig`.
 And then?
-Use you IDE - **autocomplete methods** will lead you:
+Use your IDE - **autocomplete methods** will lead you:

 <img src="/assets/images/posts/2022/ecs_config.gif" class="img-thumbnail mb-2" style="max-width: 45em">